yaseenzafar/terraform-rdsmigration/README.md

 _**Configure AWS CLI**_:

-In terminal or Command prompt:
+In Terminal or Command prompt:

  `aws configure`